On the stability of utilitarian aggregation: Approximate utilitarian aggregation

 \item[(ii)] The utility function $u_{0}$ is approximately utilitarian given $(\epsilon,\W_{+})$. \end{enumerate} \end{theorem}

-The proof of Theorem \ref{theorem: aggregation finite semistrong compact} relies on the minimax theorem, in the form established in Theorem \ref{theorem: duality V}.
-The key assumption enabling its application is the additional topological structure, which plays a crucial role in the proof of Theorem \ref{theorem: duality V}.
+Theorem \ref{theorem: aggregation finite semistrong compact} is a straightforward application of Theorem \ref{theorem: duality V}.
+Its proof therefore indirectly relies on the minimax theorem, in the form established in the proof of Theorem \ref{theorem: duality V}.
+The key assumption that enables its application is the additional topological structure, which is crucial to the proof of Theorem \ref{theorem: duality V}.
 The contribution of Theorem \ref{theorem: aggregation finite semistrong compact} lies in providing an explicit bound on the violations of the Semistrong Pareto axiom, as reflected in the use of the parameter $\epsilon \geq 0$ in Definition \ref{definition: epsilon Semistrong}.
-This bound expresses the notion of $\epsilon$-optimality of the DM in the face of unanimity.
+As noted earlier, this bound captures the $\epsilon$-optimality of the DM in the presence of unanimity.

-We can now apply Theorem \ref{theorem: aggregation finite semistrong compact} to give a more general version of the approximate utilitarian aggregation rules.
-Our next result eliminates topological assumptions and employs an extension argument to derive the relevant Pareto weights.
+We can now apply Theorem \ref{theorem: aggregation finite semistrong compact} to obtain a more general version of the approximate utilitarian aggregation rules.
+Our next result eliminates topological assumptions, thereby focusing on the broader setting with vN-M utilities, and uses an extension argument to derive the relevant Pareto weights.

 \begin{theorem} Let $\epsilon\geq 0$, and suppose that $(X,u_{0},\U)$ is a setting with vN-M utilities.
 The following statements are equivalent. \begin{enumerate} \item[(i)] The pair $(u_{0},\U)$ satisfies $\epsilon$-Semistrong Pareto. \item[(ii)] The utility function $u_{0}$ is approximately utilitarian given $(\epsilon,\W_{+})$. \end{enumerate} \end{theorem}